Choosing between Primary and Secondary School Teaching

 If you don’t already hold a bachelor’s degree, UWA has two unique combined degrees, designed to meet the Australia-wide demand for teachers in Arts and STEM.
 Our combined bachelor’s degrees will give you the opportunity to graduate with two qualifications in just four years, and include at least 13 weeks of professional practice placement in two different school environments.

-Our Bachelor of Arts and Master of Teaching (Secondary) will prepare you to teach two subject areas to secondary school students up to Year 12.
-You’ll have a wide range of majors to choose form, including language studies, indigenous knowledge, history and heritage, music studies and political science, to name a few.
+Our Bachelor of Arts and Master of Teaching (Secondary) will prepare you to teach two ATAR subject areas to secondary school students up to Year 12.
+You’ll have a wide range of majors to choose form, including language studies, Indigenous knowledge, history and heritage, English and literature, music studies and political science, to name a few.

-Our Bachelor of Science and Master of Teaching (Secondary) will qualify you to teach two ATAR curriculum areas up to Y ear 12.
+Our Bachelor of Science and Master of Teaching (Secondary) will qualify you to teach two ATAR subject areas up to Year 12.
 There is a nationwide shortage of STEM teachers, which means that graduates of this course have strong employment opportunities.
-This course is a great option if you are a high achieving student looking to teach STEM to secondary school students, with hands on laboratories from the first year and seven STEM majors to choose from.
+This course is a great option if you are a high achieving student looking to teach STEM to secondary school students.

-If you want to take your university experience to rural or remote communities, where job demand is especially high, consider the UWA Albany campus.
+If you want to take your university experience to rural or remote communities, where job demand is especially high, consider studying at the UWA Albany campus.
 Our Bachelor of Education (Primary) (Honours) is available here, where we offer face-to-face learning, as well as opportunities to complete your professional practice placement in local schools.
-You’ll create meaningful connections with teachers and schools and be classroom-ready when you graduate.
+You’ll create meaningful connections with teachers and schools in the area and be ready to begin your teaching career when you graduate.
 There are also options for beginning your secondary teaching course in Albany before completing the later portions of your study in Perth.

 Whether you’re looking for a career change or seeking to enter a rewarding career, our primary and secondary teaching courses could be the answer.